 Berries as a group are high antioxidants and known for their protective effects.
 The antioxidants present in berries can help protect the brain from secondary damage and functional decline, as well as reduce inflammation.

 Egg yolk is high in the nutrient choline, which is an essential component of all cell membranes and especially critical for communication between brain cells.
 Choline has neuroprotective effects and promotes rapid repair of damaged cells – exactly what is required post-brain injury!4

 Caloric restriction may benefit individual’s post-brain injury as their body focuses on recovery.
 In fact, research shows that calorie restriction has beneficial effects on brain plasticity and neuronal vulnerability to injury and can stimulate production of BDNF.5 As such, vegetables like kale, broccoli, asparagus, celery, or cucumber, that provide dense nutrition and satiety without an abundance of calories should be considered as the base of an individual’s diet.6

 One of the most important and well-researched dietary factors that relates to brain health is fish-derived Omega 3 fatty acids.
 Not only do Omega 3 fats assist in reducing inflammation within the brain and helping to prevent secondary damage, but DHA (one specific Omega 3 fat) is known to facilitate brain cell recovery and the development of new brain pathways post-injury.7

 If you or someone you know has suffered a traumatic brain injury, please consider the significant positive impact that changes in nutrition can have on recovery.
 A skilled dietitian or nutritionist, like those at Koru Nutrition, can help you navigate what dietary changes are best for you, and provide you with the tools and skills to implement new habits.
-We’re here to help!
+Get in touch by email or book a session now, we’re here to help!